You can order your repeat medication in the following ways:

 Please don't let your medicine run out.

-Allow two clear working days for Imperial Road and three clear working days for Ashover for the processing of your repeat prescriptions.
-For example those received on Monday will be ready first thing on Thursday morning for Imperial Road and Friday morning for Ashover.
+Allow two clear working days for Imperial Road and two clear working days for Ashover for the processing of your repeat prescriptions. (for example, those received on Monday will be ready first thing on Thursday morning).

 Help with NHS costs